overflowerror/Chiff69/README.md

 Chiff69/a
 ---------

 This algorithm uses 72 bit to encrypt the text, but the last 3 Bits will be set to 0.
 This one only uses substitutions.

-Chiff69/b
+... and this one has got 69 lines of code... ^^ Chiff69/b
 ---------